 Shaving the center of the face can be the most challenging because of the many curves in the area and the generally tougher stubble that usually grows there.
 You may have to change razor positions several times to finish that area.

 While you are learning to shave with a straight razor it is probably best to stop at this point and use a razor you’re more familiar with to clean up remaining stubble.
 Later you may want to try relathering and repeating this pass for a slightly closer shave.
 Remember that it may take some time to develop the skill necessary for a good, consistent shave so it’s best to do it in stages.

 When you’re ready for a closer shave, add an upward pass.
 You will need to grip the razor slightly differently and use a slightly shallower angle.
 For this pass I find it more comfortable to start on the side opposite that of your dominant hand.

 A straight razor needs some attention after the shave too, to maintain its condition.
 Carefully wipe the blade clean with a dry tissue or towel.
 Don’t forget to dry the inside of the scales as well, so water doesn’t get to the blade when the razor is in its closed position.
 Then store the razor for its next use.
 If you’re not going to use the razor for a while you may want to coat the blade with a thin coating of light oil (baby oil will work fine) or even petroleum jelly to help prevent corrosion.

 And there you have the basics of shaving with a straight razor.
 Be sure to leave your questions or comments.
 I’ll do my best to address them.

 There are some really good resources for learning the ins and outs of shaving with a cut throat razor though, and I have listed some below.
 I’ll edit this list as additional resources come to my attention.

-Arguably the most comprehensive resource for information on straight razors is Straight Razor Place.
+Arguably the most comprehensive resource for information on straight razors is Sharp Razor Palace.
 With Wiki’s, FAQ’s, and forums on pretty much every aspect of straight razors, SRP is one place you should know about.